Gynecomastia in Akron, OH

 Your New Look

 Many individuals who undergo surgery to correct gynecomastia have increased confidence in their bodies and in their lives.
-It is important to have a realistic expectation regarding your results, as the procedure is permanent.
+It is important to have a realistic expectation regarding your results, as the procedure is not reversible.
 If you have a realistic outcome in mind, you’ll likely be thrilled with your results.

 Gynecomastia is not your fault and should therefore not affect your life.
 Get back to normal by having a male breast reduction surgery performed by board-certified surgeon Dr. Steven Carp.
 He serves patients from the Canton, Cleveland and Akron areas at his Green or Beachwood, OH clinics.
 Contact us today!